 Kagenveama Survives Direct Assault

 Wielding Hamilton v.
 Lanning, 130 S. Ct.
 2464 (2010), the trustee in the Ninth Circuit case of In re Flores, launched a full-scale attack on Maney v.
 Kagenveama (In re Kagenveama), 541 F.3d 868 (9th Cir.
 2008).
 Kagenveama won.
-The Ninth Circuit stood by its previous position that an above-median debtor with zero or negative disposable income does not need to confirm a 60 month plan under section 1325(b).
+The Ninth Circuit stood by its previous position that an above-median debtor with zero or negative disposable income does not need to confirm a 60-month plan under section 1325(b).
 Danielson v.
 Flores (In re Flores), No. 11-55452 (9th Cir.
 Aug.
 31, 2012).
 NACBA assisted in drafting the debtor’s brief in this case.
 [Read more…] about Kagenveama Survives Direct Assault

 Post-Petition 401(k) Contributions

-Two recent cases came out the wrong way on the issue of whether a debtor may deduct post-petition contributions to his 401(k) from calculation of disposable income.
+Two recent cases came out the wrong way on the issue of whether a debtor may deduct post-petition contributions to his 401(k) from the calculation of disposable income.
 In re Parks, No. 11-1366 (B.A.P.
 9th Cir.
 August 6, 2012), and In re Jenkins, No. 11-16960 (Bankr.
 E.D.
 Tenn.
 July 5, 2012).
 [Read more…] about Post-Petition 401(k) Contributions